billzeng2k/Quick-Maths/README.md

 ### To Deploy

-Run 'npm run build'
-Move fbapp-config.json to the build folder
-Run 'zip -r quickMaths.zip .'
+Run './get_package.sh' (you might need to give the script extra permissions via 'chmod 755 get_pacakge.sh)

 Upload the zip to the FB developer console

 ******************************************************